Content-Based Search for Deep Generative Models: Introduction

 \section{Introduction}

 \lblsec{intro} We introduce the task of content-based model search, which aims to find the most relevant deep image generative models that satisfy a user's input query.
-For example, as shown in \reffig{teaser}, we enable a user to retrieve a model either based on its ability to synthesize images that match an image query (e.g., a landscape photo), text query (e.g., \texttt{African animals}), sketch query (e.g., a sketch of a standing cat), or its similarity to a given query model.\blfootnote{* indicates equal contribution}
+For example, as shown in \reffig{teaser}, we enable a user to retrieve a model capable of synthesizing images that match a text query (e.g., \texttt{Miniatures}), an image query (e.g., a landscape photo), sketch query (e.g., Mario sketch), or models similar to a given model.
+Users can leverage retrieved models in various ways: they might further fine-tune it with a unique concept, use the model to generate an image with a more concrete prompt, or combine multiple retrieved models into one.